Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Learning the Sparse Abstract MDP

-Per Section~\ref{sec:example_operator}, operators and controllers are often derived by binding operator schemata to assignments of continuous parameters such as grasps or pushing force vectors.
-The full TAMPURA algorithm extends Algorithm~\ref{alg:model_learning} by using progressive widening to gradually expand the operator set $\mathbb{O}$ with controllers that have access to more continuous parameters.
-See Appendix~\ref{sec:progressive_widening_appendix} for details.
-The full TAMPURA algorithm also allows controllers to return new $\texttt{UConds}$ to be added to each operator, e.g. when the controller fails in simulation due to the robot colliding with an object not currently referenced in the $\texttt{UConds}$.
-See Appendix~\ref{app:ucond_learning} for details.
+Per Section~\ref{sec:example_operator}, operators and controllers are derived by binding operator schemata to assignments of objects and continuous parameters.
+In Algorithm~\ref{alg:model_learning}, we assume the set of continuous inputs are fixed and prespecified.
+The algorithm can be extended by using progressive widening to gradually expand the operator set $\mathbb{O}$, adding in new operator instances corresponding to applications of controller schemata bound to new continuous parameters drawn from a stream of sampled values (see Appendix~\ref{app:samplers}).

+Because this effectively increases the state and action space of the abstract MDP, care must be taken to expand this set gradually so that the expansion of the MDP does not outpace the optimistic exploration.
+To achieve this, we use a progressive widening criteria typically used in hybrid discrete-continuous search problems~\cite{pomcpow}.
+Our full TAMPURA implementation incorporates progressive widening by adding a line before Line~\ref{line:plan} in Algorithm~\ref{alg:model_learning} to add elements to $\mathbb{O}$.

+Such widening increases continuous action input samples based on the number of times a ground operator has been visited, maintaining the following relationship during model learning for each controller simulation from belief $b$:

+where $\alpha<1$ and coefficient $k$ are hyperparameters.
+In words, the branching factor of a lifted operator expands as a function of the number of times a lifted operator has been sampled.